-Canine Parvovirus (aka 'Parvo'- - protects your puppy from the dreaded (and deadly) Parvovirus.
+This one protects your puppy from the dreaded (and deadly) Parvo.
 A viral disease which affects his intestines, lymph nodes, bone marrow and sometimes even his heart

-Distemper - protects against a viral disease which affects his intestines, lungs and brain
+This vaccinations protects against the viral disease Distemper, which affects his respiratory system, intestines and central nervous system

-Rabies - protects against this deadly viral disease which affects your pup's central nervous system.
+Protects against Rabies, a deadly viral disease which affects your pup's central nervous system.

 These same vaccinations are also recommended by the AVMA (American Veterinary Medical Association).

-Usually there will be three sets of combination vaccinations (a shot that protects against more than one disease) given at 3 week intervals.
+Three sets of combination vaccinations are usually given at 3 week intervals.

 Very young puppies have a certain amount of natural immunity that they get from their mothers milk, but that begins to diminish somewhere between 5 and 8 weeks of age.